MITProjectManus/checkin-shot/README.md

 # Notifications

 If outgoing email is configured, anything other than a success result code from the API call will result in a notification being mailed out to the configured error address.

+# Programs

+## `checkin-shot.py`

+This program is designed to be runvia a system call or cron.
+It generates a set of screenshots via the Site-Shot API and deposits them into docroot.
+It also rotates previous screenshot files.

+## `checkin-trigger.py`

+This program implements a simple Flask endpoint to listen for a properly keyed trigger to fetch a new set of screenshots.